Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Googong had an income level among the top percentile nationally according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $90,997 and the average income stood at $107,287, compared to figures for Rest of NSW's of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $99,059 (median) and $116,793 (average) as of September 2025.
-From the Census conducted in August 2021, household, family and personal incomes all ranked highly in Googong, between the 98th and 99th percentiles nationally.
-Income brackets indicated that the predominant cohort spanned 35.1% of locals (3,470 people) in the $4000+ category, differing from patterns across the region where $1,500 - 2,999 dominated with 29.9%.
-Higher earners represented a substantial presence with 59.7% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-Housing accounted for 15.1% of income while strong earnings ranked residents within the 98th percentile for disposable income and the area's SEIFA income ranking placed it in the 10th decile.
+The suburb of Googong has one of the highest income levels nationally, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
+The median income among taxpayers in Googong is $90,997, with an average income of $107,287.
+This compares to $52,390 and $65,215 respectively for Rest of NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $99,059 (median) and $116,793 (average).
+The 2021 Census shows household, family, and personal incomes in Googong rank highly nationally, between the 98th and 99th percentiles.
+Income brackets indicate that 35.1% of locals (3,472 people) earn $4000+ weekly, differing from regional patterns where $1,500 - 2,999 dominates with 29.9%.
+Higher earners make up a substantial presence, with 59.7% exceeding $3,000 weekly.
+Housing accounts for 15.1% of income, and residents rank within the 98th percentile for disposable income.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income